 Instead of going with the traditional leather or the synthetic leather that we’ve seen in the past, Nike has gone with a synthetic translucent material that gives the shoe a little more give.
 Generally, the tongue is made out of the same material that the upper is made out of but here they have chosen a Flyknit material.

 The Flyknit is soft, malleable and fits right around the feet.
 You can also see padding on the inside of the tongue to reinforce a soft feeling.
 This is the first time where the zoom is stitched directly on the upper instead of being set into the foam.
-The KD 12 has traditional laces and aids in securing the feet
+The KD 12 has traditional laces and aids in securing the feet.

 For a men’s size 13, this shoe weighs in at 1.9 pounds or 860g which is lightweight for a basketball

 shoe.
 The choice of a mesh upper instead of a knit contributes to its light weight.
 One reviewer mentioned that this shoe is a lot lighter than the Why Not 2.
+Read more about best running shoes for women with wide feet.

 Mesh is usually more breathable than knit and even works to hold the front of your feet securely.
 The tongue is plush and thickly padded which prevents the lace pressure from hurting the foot.
 However, many reviewers did not like the sweatband material behind it as it soaks up the sweat and keeps the tongue moist.